 With warmer weather here at last, wedding season is in full flow.
 Here's how it all works when you put a ring on it. 💍

-When you buy insurance, your insurer will (usually) ask if you're married.
-It's one of the many bits of information they'll use to figure out your price.
+Insurers will usually ask if you're married when you're buying a policy.
+It's one of the many bits of personal information they'll use to figure out your price.

 Here's when things get really fun.
-If you get married and decide to change your name, it's best to update this with your car insurance company and with the DVLA.
+If you get married and decide to change your name, you'll need to update this with your car insurance company and with the DVLA.

 For the DVLA, you'll need to send them:

 You'll usually get your new licence back in about three weeks.
-And your marriage certificate will get sent back separately.
+Your marriage certificate will get sent back separately.

 It won't cost you anything to update your name with the DVLA, but if you want to update your photo at the same time (we get it - unfortunate haircuts happen), you'll have to pay £17.

 You'll usually have to pay an admin fee to change your name.
-This usually costs £15-£30, but sometimes it's higher.
-It depends on your insurer.
+This usually costs £15 to £30, but sometimes it's higher depending on the insurer.
 Again, you can cut down the admin fees by telling your insurer about your marital status and new name at the same time.

-But if you want to insure your other half's car and you aren't the registered keeper, most insurance companies will let you do it as long as you're married (and they're the registered keeper).
+But if you want to insure your other half's car and you aren't the registered keeper, most insurance companies will let you do so as long as you're married and they're the registered keeper.